Should You Use Ellevest? (Or Betterment, Wealthfront, Wealthsimple, etc)

 So basically, tax-loss harvesting is selling investments at a loss to offset investments sold at a gain, so they cancel each other out and you don’t owe any taxes on investment gains.
 Pretty nifty, but for most young investors investing for the long-term, IT’S A MOOT POINT.
 That’s because most young investors are doing so within a retirement account, where you don’t pay capital gains tax (that’s why retirement accounts rule so hard), and therefore tax loss harvesting isn’t needed.

-So yeah, it is something that some of these services will provide to you.
-It’s there if you need it.
-For example, this may be important to someone that has maxed out a 401(k) and has tons of taxable money to invest.
+This may be important to someone that has maxed out a 401(k) and has tons of taxable money to invest.

 5. Ask questions to a Certified Financial Planner